TiKevin83/pokeyellow/README.md

 To set up the repository, see [**INSTALL.md**](INSTALL.md).

-## Bugfix Patch
+## Fort Knox Edition

-This version includes the ability to optionally compile with a set of bugfix patches:
+This version includes the ability to optionally compile with a set of bugfix patches I'm calling Fort Knox Edition:

 `make BUGFIX=1`